 The anthropologist Alan Fiske has created a model that classifies human relations.
 He explains his model with measurement theory and structure preserving mappings.
 We measure others the same way we measure objects and situations.

 The most flexible structure preserving mapping, the symmetric groep (combinations), explains the most selfless human relation, Communal Sharing.

 Communal Sharing is extremely Agile.
 Everytime when the environment changes new combinations can be made.

 A sharing community looks like a living system and achieves resilience by repeating the same proven functionality in a different way.

 The less flexible mapping is standardization.
 We are currently too much focused on efficiency.
 By reducing the complexity of our reality (analytics) we are preparing the way for the machines to take over.

-Analytic structures are vulnerable when they are too efficient (not redundant).
+Hierarchic analytic structures (Authority Ranking Social Structure) are robust but also vulnerable when they are too efficient (not redundant).
 In this case the amount of escape routes out of a calamity is minimal.

-Resilience has to do with Combinatorics, Fractals, Symmetry and Scaling.
+Resilience has to do with Category Theory, Combinatorics, Fractals, Symmetry and Scaling.
 A combination of highly stable flexible structures is repeated on every level of scale.